 Studies claim that eating fast food may kill more people prematurely than cigarette smoking.
 An average Big Mac is high in sugar, salt, and saturated or trans fats, as well as many processed preservatives and ingredients.
 The health risks of consuming which come with that of obesity, insulin resistance, type 2 diabetes, and various cardiovascular conditions.
 Fast fashion on the other hand is not only made from synthetic materials but also processed with carcinogenic chemicals like formaldehyde that has been linked to dermatitis and lung cancer.
 Watch out for fast fashion labeled ‘easy care’, ‘wrinkle-free’ or ‘shrinkage-free’ as they are often treated with formaldehyde that can’t be scrubbed off with detergent or water.

 Livia Firth, founder of the sustainable platform Eco-Age once quoted; “Fast fashion is like fast food.
 After the sugar rush, it just leaves a bad taste in your mouth,” and we couldn’t agree more.
 Fast fashion, like fast food has long survived on its ability to reach the consumer at warp speed.
 For clothes, this has given rise to a throwaway culture that makes fast fashion akin to single-use purchases, owing to their cheap quality of material and make.
-Over the past 15 years, global clothing production has doubled to meet demand and left a trail of cast-offs, with more than half of fast fashion items thrown away in less than a year.
+Over the past 15 years, global Sustainable Women's Clothing production doubled to meet demand and left a trail of cast-offs, with more than half of fast fashion items thrown away in less than a year.
 This form of consumerism emerging from both industries has not only led to climate change but perpetuated a capitalist culture that has left the consumer with little regard for the social and environmental impact being caused.

 Published by: Vibhuti Vazirani/ 2020-09-24